 Many Renewalists believe apostles do exist.
 But should there be restrictions?
 An old-fashioned Bible study to answer the question.
 (I have updated this post,)

-Paul wrote that God gave “some as apostles, some as prophets, some as evangelists, and some as pastors and teachers” (Eph.
-4:11, NET).
+Paul wrote: “So Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers” (Eph.
+4:11, NIV).
 If the latter three gifts are still going strong, why not the first two?
 After all, their purpose is seen in vv.
 12-13:

 12 to equip his people for works of service, so that the body of Christ may be built up 13 until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ.
 Eph.
 4:12-13, NIV)